atoum/atoum/README.md

 }
 ```

-### Step 5 : Run your test once more
+### Step 5: Run your test once more

-In the same terminal, run the following command once again :
+In the same terminal, run the following command once again:

 	# php path/to/test/file[enter]

-You should get the following result, or something equivalent :
+You should get the following result, or something equivalent:

 	> atoum version 288 by Frédéric Hardy.
 	> Run vendor\project\tests\units\helloWorld...